Home / Resume / Hospitality / Resort Resume

 Experienced Coordinator

 "Resort Activities Coordinator with 5 years of experience at luxury Hawaiian properties.
-Manage 40+ weekly activities for 500-room resorts, increased participation by 45%, and lead seasonal teams of 8."
+Manage 40+ weekly activities for 500-room resorts, increased participation by 45%, and lead seasonal teams of 8.
+Red Cross Lifeguarding certified."

 Mid-Level Professional

-"Guest Experience Associate with 3 years at Four Seasons properties.
-Created cultural programming series drawing 80+ guests per event, maintained 98% positive feedback ratings."
+"Guest Experience Associate with 3 years at beach and spa resorts.
+Created a cultural programming series drawing 80+ guests per event and maintained 98% positive feedback ratings.
+CPR/AED certified."

 Entry-Level

 "Recreation management graduate seeking a resort activities position.
-Completed summer internship coordinating pool activities and kids club programming for 200+ guests daily."
+Completed a summer internship coordinating pool and beach activities and kids club programming for 200+ guests daily.
+Lifeguard certified."

 Career Changer

 "Event planner transitioning to resort operations.
 4 years of experience coordinating corporate events for 100 to 500 attendees.
-CPR certified with strong vendor management skills."
+CPR/AED certified with strong vendor management and scheduling skills."

 Writing strong experience bullets